BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-09-06-web-best-practices.md

 For that we had to be connected at a precise time on our computer to modify the configuration on the fly.

 To avoid forgetting to do this, or doing it late, we made sure that a configuration key could be activated from a certain date.
-To do this, we evolved our _selector redux_ which indicated if a feature was activated so that it could handle date formats and compare them to the current time.
+To do this, we evolved our _Redux selector_ which indicated if a feature was activated so that it could handle date formats and compare them to the current time.

 ```js
 const featureFlipping = {